aguilart/Fungal_Networks/README.md

 Code for the analysis and data visualization of fungal network data as published in https://www.nature.com/articles/s43705-021-00085-1

-1. "Assembling_Network_Trait_Data.Rmd"
+1. "ISMEJC_data_assembly.Rmd"
- Includes the code to assemble the data generated from the GUI Matlab (avilable to download in https://doi.org/10.5281/zenodo.5187933.)
+ Includes the code to translate mycelial pictures into graph objects.
+The input are data matrices produced by the "Fungal Networks" GUI Matlab (avilable to download in https://doi.org/10.5281/zenodo.5187933.) that does the image processing.
+The output are graph objects and data frames that can readily analyzed using common multivariate statistic approaches as described in the second RMD below

-2. "FungalNetworkDiversity.Rmd"
+2. "ISMEJC_analysis&Figures.Rmd"
- Contains the code for the statiscal analysis and plots in published manuscript
+ Contains the code for the statiscal analysis of the data extracted from the graph objects and plots in published manuscript